Divergence, exotic convergence and self-bumping in quasi-Fuchsian spaces

 Anderson-Canary \cite{AC} constructed a sequence of quasi-Fuchsian groups converging to a b-group whereas its coordinates in $QF(S)$ do not approach a Bers slice.

-\begin{definition} We say a sequence of quasi-Fuchsian groups $\{(G_i, \phi_i) =qf(m_i,n_i)\}$ converges {\sl exotically} to a b-group $(\Gamma,\psi) $ if $\{(G_i, \phi_i)\}$ converges to $(\Gamma, \psi)$ algebraically and both $\{m_i\}$ and $\{n_i\}$ go out from any compact set in the Teichm\"{u}ller space. \end{definition}
+\begin{definition} We say a sequence of quasi-Fuchsian groups $\{(G_i, \phi_i) =qf(m_i,n_i)\}$ converges {\em exotically} to a b-group $(\Gamma,\psi) $ if $\{(G_i, \phi_i)\}$ converges to $(\Gamma, \psi)$ algebraically and both $\{m_i\}$ and $\{n_i\}$ go out from any compact set in the Teichm\"{u}ller space. \end{definition}

-The existence of exotic convergence is related to the singularities of $AH(S)$ at its boundary.
-In fact, McMullen showed in \cite{Mc} that $AH(S)$ has a singular point at infinity where $QF(S)$ bumps itself.
-For a Kleinian surface group $(\Gamma, \psi) \in AH(S) \setminus QF(S)$, we say that $QF(S)$ {\sl bumps itself} at $(\Gamma, \psi)$, when there is a neighbourhood $V$ of $(\Gamma, \psi)$ such that for any smaller neighbourhood $U \subset V$, its intersection with the quasi-Fuchsian space, $U \cap QF(S)$ is disconnected.
+The existence of exotic convergence is related to singularities of $AH(S)$ at its boundary (as a subspace of the representation space modulo conjugacy).
+In fact, McMullen showed in \cite{Mc} that $AH(S)$ has a singular point at the boundary where $QF(S)$ bumps itself.
+For a Kleinian surface group $(\Gamma, \psi) \in AH(S) \setminus QF(S)$, we say that $QF(S)$ {\em bumps itself} at $(\Gamma, \psi)$, when there is a neighbourhood $V$ of $(\Gamma, \psi)$ such that for any smaller neighbourhood $U \subset V$, its intersection with the quasi-Fuchsian space, $U \cap QF(S)$ is disconnected.
 McMullen showed the existence of points where $QF(S)$ bumps itself, making use of the construction of Anderson-Canary.